nosarthur/nosarthur.github.io/_drafts/what-life.md

 * How does living matter evade the decay to thermodynamic equilibrium?
 * What is consciousness?

-Interestingly, to reconcile the two paradoxes
+Interestingly, Schrodinger takes the view that there is only one mind to reconcile the two paradoxes

 * one world many minds
 * one mind many cells (on an individual level)

-Schrodinger takes the view that there is only one mind.